 Burning the candle at both ends?
 You might want to think twice—and then get some rest—before sitting behind the wheel.
-Multiple studies conclude drowsiness to be just as impairing as alcohol, resulting in similar negative effects to drivers' judgment, reaction times, and concentration, all leading to a potenial distracted driving accident.
+Multiple studies conclude drowsiness to be just as impairing as alcohol, with similar negative effects to drivers' judgment, reaction times, and concentration, all risks for a potential distracted driving crash.
 Studies report that 9 people die each day in the United States from distracted driving accidents.

-Though most people wouldn't risk the consequences of driving drunk, too many individuals drive while tired on a regular basis—and when they do, they endanger themselves and everyone on the road.
+Though most wouldn't risk the consequences of driving drunk, too many folks drive while tired on a regular basis, endangering themselves and everyone on the road.

 These accidents have a number of commonalities: